-What is Project Management?
+What Is Project Management?

 Project management involves the planning, coordination and oversight of a specific project from beginning to end.
-Project planning is quite possibly the most important step in the project management process, because it defines the budget, timelines and goals and objectives of the project.
-This keeps everyone on the same page, as they all know exactly what constraints they’re working with and what, specifically, they’re working towards.
+Project planning is quite possibly the most important step in the project management process, as it defines the budget, timelines and objectives of the project.
+This keeps everyone on the same page, aware of their constraints and focused on their goals.

-The other major component of project management is monitoring the completion of individual tasks as the project is underway.
+The other major component of project management is monitoring the completion of individual tasks while the project is underway.
 In order to make sure that the project is on schedule, project managers need to check in on the progress of each task as the project team works on them.

-What is Program Management?
+What Is Program Management?

-What is Portfolio Management?
+What Is Project Portfolio Management?